It’s long been a topic of debate – annuals or perennials? And the answer is – it depends!

 Now, perennials are truly here for a long time, if you look after them - 3 – 5 years on average, to be exact.
-A lot people opt for perennials because they don’t need planted every year, and they are often used on larger areas that are reserved purely for wildflower meadows.
+A lot of people opt for perennial wildflower seeds UK, because they don’t need planted every year, and they are often used on larger areas that are reserved purely for wildflower meadows.

 As experts in all things bright and beautiful, The Grass People have two 100% wildflower mixes – a 100% annuals mix, and a 100% annuals and perennials mix so that you get the best of both worlds.
 Let’s have a look at what’s in each.